amit25bhalerao/Web-Technology-and-Applications-Laboratory/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-List of Web Technology and Application Laboratory Programs included in the repository:
+List of Web Technology and Applications Laboratory Programs included in the repository:

 <p align="justify">
 Program 1 • Write a JavaScript to design a simple calculator to perform the following operations: sum, product, difference and quotient.